keithrbennett/life_game_viewer/README.md

 to render generations of Conway's Game of Life.

-My intention in writing it was to provide a GUI player with which developers could view and test their Game of Life implementations.
+My intention in writing it was to provide a GUI player with which developers could view and test their implementations of the Game of Life exercise.

+In order to do the exercise, you will need to effectively replace the LifeModel's implementation with your own.
+However, you will need to respond appropriately to the LifeModel's public methods, because they are called by the viewer.

+can use the LifeModel class, and delete the implementations of all the nonpublic classes.
+The public functions there are required by the viewer, but you can implement them any way you want, even using the LifeModel as a minimal adapter to a completely different design.

 It is located on GitHub at https://github.com/keithrbennett/life-game-viewer.